MrWael/demo-todo-with-flutter3/README.md

 Create new storage bucket for profile image.
 ![bucket_permission](https://user-images.githubusercontent.com/45597179/181490365-66097640-d1c2-4a3f-8764-0029f014e81c.png)

+Create new placeholder user, with the following info:
+User ID: 133
+Email: guest@temp.com
+Password: 12345678

 ## 🚀 Deploy the Front End

 You have two options to deploy the front-end and we will cover both of them here.
 In either case, you will need to fill in these environment variables that help your frontend connect to Appwrite.